adityaSingh1150/N_QUEEN_PROBLEMS-202401100300016-/README.md

-# N_QUEEN_PROBLEMS-202401100300016-
+The N-Queens problem is a classical combinatorial problem that involves placing N chess queens on an N×N chessboard such that no two queens attack each other.
+This means that no two queens can be in the same row, column, or diagonal.
+The problem serves as an excellent example of constraint satisfaction and backtracking techniques in computer science.
-The N-Queens problem is a classical combinatorial problem that involves placing N chess queens on an N×N chessboard.
+This report presents a Python implementation of the N-Queens problem using a recursive backtracking approach.
+The implementation ensures that all possible placements of queens are explored, and valid solutions are printed accordingly.